NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 ### W2D5 (bonus)

 Writing an abstract is also a good time to reflect on how your work relates to some of the big computational ideas in neuroscience.
 Relating your work to big ideas is a good way to get lots of people interested in your work!
 It is also a good way to find inspiration for what to do next.
-Maybe you have unknowingly proven an important theory?
-Think through the predictions that theory would make and see if you can steer your analyses towards validating or invalidating those predictions.
+Maybe your question speak to one of these big ideas in neuroscience?

 Here is a list of big ideas the project team put together to think about.
 Some of them are covered in the course material (potentially next week).
 Don't be afraid to ask your TA (or project TA) if you are not familiar with some of these ideas, for example "why is sparsity such an important concept in neuroscience?".
 These kinds of questions usually spark good discussions.

 1. Sparsity ([paper](https://www.nature.com/articles/381607a0.pdf?origin=ppub))